I’m so happy to have Andrea here, guest posting with her very own Rainy Day Letter.

 Continue Reading »

-The clean and popular WordPress Theme Misty Look served me well, but it’s time for bigger and better more flexible things.
+Have you noticed the change?
+This website used to look like this: The clean and popular WordPress Theme Misty Look served me well, but it’s time for bigger and better more flexible things.
+I’m excited about having a column on each side of the post area, and even more excited about the new navigation and…

 Continue Reading »